 The articles on the first six plagues and on the identity of Babylon should be read before this article.

 That Babylon “was remembered before God” does not mean that God forgot and now remembers.
 “Remember” means to act.
-For instance, God “remembered” his covenant with Abraham when the Israelites were in slavery in Egypt (Exodus 2:24).
-See also Gen 8:1 and 19:29.
+For instance, God “remembered” his covenant with Abraham when the Israelites were in slavery in Egypt (Ex.
+2:24; cf. Gen 8:1 and 19:29).

 The seventh plague informs us explicitly that God’s throne is in the temple in heaven (16:17).
-The Greek word for temple (naou) describes the inner sanctuary.
+The Greek word used for the temple in this verse (naou) describes the inner sanctuary.
 According to 11:19 (NASB), and also according to the KJV of 16:17, the temple is in heaven.

 THE PLAGUE IS NOT LITERAL